Allobates marchesianus: Description

-Adult males measure 15.0–16.6 mm and adult females 15.1–17.0 mm in snout–vent length.
-The snout is short, slightly rounded in dorsal view and acutely rounded in lateral view.
+Adult males measure 15.0–16.6 mm and adult females 15.1–17.0 mm in snout-vent length.
+The snout is short, slightly rounded in the dorsal view and acutely rounded in the lateral view.
 The anteroventral margin of the tympanum is distinct, whereas the posterodorsal margin is obscured by the supratympanic fold.
 The fingers and toes bear terminal discs.
 The toes have very weak lateral keels and some basal webbing.
 The dorsum is reddish brown with small brown granules.
-The dorsolateral stripe is distinct, light reddish brown in color.
+The dorsolateral stripe is distinct, light reddish brown.
 A chocolate-brown band runs from across the snout through the eye and upper tympanum, above arm insertion, and to the groin.
 Females have yellow throat, chest, and belly, varying in intensity among individuals, and pale yellow blotches on the flanks.
 Males have light gay belly and gray to dark gray throat and chest; the flanks have white blotches.

 Eggs are laid in terrestrial nests guarded by the male.
 The male or the female transports the tadpoles to a pond or small stream.